 What attracts you to dressage?

 Is it the beauty and harmony, the opportunity to deepen your partnership with your horse, the self-discipline, the structure, and/or the challenge of moving up the levels?
+Are you motivated and searching for how to improve, or stuck and looking for a solution?

-All levels and breeds welcome!
+All levels and breeds are welcome!

-Sabine Schut Kery - Lessons and riding in her
+Sabine Schut Kery - Olympic Silver Medalist

 Charles DeKunffy - Clinics and reading